trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-structure-telemetry-trak.md

 The sample to chunk table (the data element in this box where chunk information is held) has 3 columns; first chunk, samples per chunk, sample description IDs.

-The sample description IDs referenced are contained in the `stsd` box.
+The sample description IDs referenced are contained in the `stsd` box (in the sample description tables data reference index column, mentioned earlier in this post).
 I will cover this in a later post.

 A simple `stsc` table might contain the following values;